Are You a Potential Candidate?

 - Whether or not cancer has spread

 - Your treatment preferences

-The UVM Medical Center’s physicians are highly trained in performing robotic surgery for kidney cancer.
-Our knowledgeable surgeons use advanced technology to treat kidney cancer on a regular basis.
+The UVM Medical Center’s physicians are highly trained in performing robotic surgery for kidney cancer, a minimally invasive approach using advanced technology.

 Kidney Cancer Diagnosis